storyblok/storyblok-kotlin/ktor-client-plugin/README.md

 ```

 > [!NOTE]
-> The plugin ships with the Ktor CIO engine (`io.ktor:ktor-client-cio`) as a dependency so it works out of the box with JVM, Android, Native, JavaScript and WasmJs.
+> The plugin ships with the Ktor CIO engine (`io.ktor:ktor-client-cio`) as a dependency so it works out of the box with JVM, Android, and Native.
 If you want to use a different engine, you can exclude CIO in your `build.gradle.kts`:
 > ```kotlin
 > dependencies {
 >     implementation("com.storyblok:ktor-client-storyblok:0.1.0") {